apollo

 Drug Warnings

-Before starting CAROVERINE inform your doctor if you are allergic to CAROVERINE.
+Before starting with Caroverine, inform your doctor if you are allergic to Caroverine.
 Tell your doctor if you are pregnant or planning to get pregnant/breastfeeding.
-CAROVERINE should be used with caution in patients with hyperthyroidism, cardiac insufficiency, muscular weakness in the elderly and disabled person.
-CAROVERINE should not be used in glaucoma, prostatic hypertrophy.
-CAROVERINE should not take if you are hypersensitive to this medicine.
+Caroverine should be used with caution in patients with hyperthyroidism, cardiac insufficiency, and muscular weakness in the elderly and disabled person.
+Caroverine should not be used in glaucoma, or prostatic hypertrophy.
+Caroverine should not be taken if you are hypersensitive to this medicine.
 You should also avoid taking this medicine if you have acute stomach & intestinal ulcers.
 You should be cautious if you have gastritis, liver damage or acute voiding disorder.

 Drug Interactions

-Drug-Drug interactions: CAROVERINE may interact with anti-HIV (Atazanavir), ACE inhibitors (Captopril), potassium sparing diuretic (Amiloride), calcium channel blockers (Amlodipine), anti-depressant (Citalopram).
+Drug-Drug interactions: Caroverine may interact with anti-HIV (Atazanavir), ACE inhibitors (Captopril), potassium-sparing diuretics (Amiloride), calcium channel blockers (Amlodipine), anti-depressants (Citalopram).

 Drug-Drug Interactions Checker List: